Content

 SoloVox

-In the public’s eye, the image of Auditorium 23 morphed astoundingly fast.
-Before we were horn nuts, now we were wideband morons.
-Opinions on our PHY-HP-based speakers ranged from “thanks, but no thanks” to “you will have to kill me before I give them back”.
-Our “Interior View” tells a bit about the lessons of wrong timing.
+In the public eye, the image of A23 morphed astoundingly fast.
+Called horn nuts before, we were now considered to be wideband morons.
+Opinions on our PHY-HP based speakers ranged from “thanks, but no thanks“ to “you‘ll have to kill me before giving them back“.
+Our “Interior view“ tells a bit about the lessons you learn from wrong timing.

-The preference for vintage audio was never forgotten, it merely flourished in hiding.
-Circumstances were too difficult to try to make this narrow and specialized field of music reproduction accessible to a wider audience.
-However, it did not prevent us from acquiring as many vintage products as possible in order to learn from them.
-As a result our “Hommage”-line was born.
+The preference for vintage audio was never forgotten, it merely flourished in the shadows.
+Circumstances were much too difficult for an honest attempt to make this specialized field of music reproduction accessible to a wider audience.
+However, it did not prevent ourselves from acquiring as many vintage audio products as possible in order to learn from them.
+As a result, our “Hommage“-line was born.

 Today the ball is passed back to us

-Those who have concerned themselves a bit with the restoration of vintage cars will certainly remember the times when it was almost impossible to find original spare parts.
-Today, newly fabricated spare parts are available in almost all instances to perfectly restore the timelessly beautiful classic cars.
+Those who have engaged themselves with the restoration of vintage cars will certainly remember times when it was almost impossible to find original spare parts.
+Today, newly fabricated spare parts are available in all instances for the restoration of timelessly beautiful classic cars.

 Miracles do happen

-We are excited to have been granted the distribution rights for the products of Line-Magnetic Audio in Germany and its neighboring countries.
-And we are all the more excited that this leads us back to our roots.
+We are excited to have been granted the distribution rights for the products of Line-Magnetic Audio in Germany and its neighbourhood countries.
+And we are even more excited that this leads us back to our roots.

-The fact that the owner of LM-Audio is an ardent collector of historical audio components, rules out that his replicas do not hold up to closer inspection.
-The opposite is true – the materials chosen are faithful to the original and the attention to detail is stunning.
-The first replicas of WE 22 A horns and WE 555 drivers along with prototypes of WE 755 arrived in Frankfurt in summer 2010, while another, larger delivery arrived in December.
-The feedback of the new owners is enthusiastic.
-For them and for us, a door to a new world of sound has been opened, where music is reproduced with fascinating subtlety and captivating authenticity, and where one is perplexed when considering when these components were first developed.
-Incredible how modern these seemingly historical loudspeakers sound.
+The fact that the owner of LineMagnetic-Audio is ardent collector of historical audio components rules out the assumption, that the replicas cannot bear comparison with the original drivers.
+Just the opposite is true: the materials are carefully chosen appropriate to the originals and the detail work is astonishing.
+The first replica of WE 22 A horns and WE 555 drivers – along with prototypes of WE 755 arrived in Frankfurt in summer 2010, while another, larger delivery arrived in December of the same year.
+The feedback we get from new owners is enthusiastic.
+As for us, a door to a whole new world of sound has been opened for them, where music is reproduced with fascinating subtlety and captivating authenticity – and where one is perplexed when considering, in which epoch these components were first developed.
+It's incredible, how fresh and modern these alleged historical speakers do sound.

 Line-Magnetic WE 22 A

-A loudspeaker idea that had been in the works for years led us to search for a possible alternative to the WE 555 together with our partner in the US, Jonathan Halpern of Toneimports.
-From Racon to Vitavox, RCA-variants and certain Jensen types – many drivers proved to be interesting in the testing phase, but ultimately remained problematic when it came to sourcing and the modifications required to realize our project.
-The casual sentence “then let’s check out the Chinese drivers” resulted in the developments described above.
-The distribution rights for us and in the US were speedily agreed upon.
+A loudspeaker concept that has been in work for several years, prompted us to search for appropriate alternatives related to the WE 555.
+We did this in collaboration with our partner in the US, Jonathan Halpern of Tone Imports.
+From Racon to Vitavox, from RCA-variants to certain Jensen types: several drivers proved to be interesting in the testing phase, but ultimately remained problematic when it came to disposability and the modifications required to realize our project.
+The casual phrase “let‘s check out these Chinese drivers“ resulted in the developments described above.
+Distribution rights were granted very quickly for us and the American importer.

-Of course, we listened to the replicas in comparison to the historical originals and believe that the perceived differences are more a reflection of different “burn-in” times than level of craftsmanship.
+Of course we do listen to the replicas in comparison to the historical originals and believe that the perceived tonal differences are more a reflection of aging effects than that of a different level of craftsmanship.

 The journey remains exciting – stay tuned!